WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 Publisher's Status: Active

-Jasmine Allen is Director and Curator of The Stained Glass Museum, the only museum dedicated to the art of stained glass in the UK, which boasts a national collection of stained glass from medieval to modern.
-She gained her PhD from the University of York. -- .
+Jasmine Allen is Curator of The Stained Glass Museum, which boasts a national collection of stained glass windows from the medieval to the modern period.
+She gained her PhD from the University of York.

 Reviews for Windows for the World: Nineteenth-Century Stained Glass and the International Exhibitions, 1851–1900